 I received my PhD (2014) from the University of Alberta's Department of Sociology specialising in social theory, bioethics & socio-legal studies, and I am now appointed as a Senior Lecturer in Sociology at CCCU.

-I also continue to research in the area of sport sociology, most recently on the topics of public interest, boxing and criminalisation, women, ‘madness’ and exercise, and concussion, neuroscience and law, and welcome doctoral students in these areas.
+I also continue to research in the area of sport sociology, most recently on the topics of public interest, boxing and criminalisation, women, ‘madness’ and exercise, and concussion, neuroscience and law.

 Research and knowledge exchange